Old Fashioned Cocktail

 Instructions

-- Take a muddler or the back of a spoon and smush the orange and cherry with the water, sugar (and bitters if you use it)
+- Take a muddler or the back of a spoon and smush the orange and cherry with the water, sugar (and bitters if you use it).

-- Take cocktail spoon and stir thoroughly
+- Take a cocktail spoon and stir thoroughly.
+Get the bourbon as chilled as you can.

 Notes

-- As always, use a good bourbon as this cocktail is almost all booze so you will taste the difference.
+- As always, use a good bourbon whiskey as this cocktail is almost all booze so you will taste the difference.
 Check out my guide on bourbon for brand recommendations.

 - Use big cubes, since it looks pretty cool in cocktails.
 Here are the trays that I have.